ajroach42/ajroach42.github.io/_posts/2023-07-30-your-filename.md

 ![20230722_192029.jpg]({{site.baseurl}}/images/20230722_192029.jpg)

 So come revel with us in the joy of loud, aggressive, and occasionally sloppy rock and/or roll.
 You could do a lot worse with your Sunday Morning.

+You can watch this show, and all our concerts on [New Ellijay Television](https://newellijay.tv).